National Space Institute: Relationship with Omni magazine

 After some years of publishing a newsletter that became known as INSIght, the Institute entered into an arrangement with the publishers of Omni magazine whereby all members except life members would receive that magazine as part of their membership.
 Omni editor Ben Bova joined the NSI board, then became vice president and finally succeeded Downs as president.
 He continued as president after the Omni arrangement was discontinued and an agreement was made with Palmer Publications to make their monthly general space interest magazine Space World the official NSI member magazine.

 When von Braun died in June 1977, Hugh Downs became Chairman of the Board and, after a time, Ben Bova assumed the presidency.
 After Hewitt departed in 1980, Courtney Stadd served for a period as General Manager.
-The Institute was then led until 1984 by executive director Dr. Mark R. Chartrand, followed by Dr. Glen P. Wilson.
+The Institute was then led until 1984 by executive director Mark R. Chartrand, followed by Glen P. Wilson.

 Merger

 Under Bova and Wilson, the arrangements for merger with the L5 Society were concluded, and the name change to National Space Society was announced in advance of the merger, with vague explanations to the members.
 Since the merger, it has been claimed that the name change took place upon the merger, but the historical record to the contrary is clear.
 Following the merger, Wilson was succeeded by his assistant, Lori Garver.
 The merged organization has continued to use the NSS name and logo after a joint membership vote was taken in 1987 to determine whether or not to change it to the "Space Frontier Society."

 A more complete history of the National Space Institute is contained in a series of articles published in the November/December 1994 issue of Ad Astra, the magazine of the NSS.